De Oratore: Book III

 De Oratore, Book III is the third part of De Oratore by Cicero.
 It describes the death of Lucius Licinius Crassus.

-They belong to the generation, which precedes the one of Cicero: the main characters of the dialogue are Marcus Antonius (not the triumvir) and Lucius Licinius Crassus (not the person who killed Julius Caesar); other friends of them, such as Gaius Iulius Caesar (not the dictator), Sulpicius and Scaevola intervene occasionally.
+They belong to the generation, which precedes the one of Cicero: the main characters of the dialogue are Marcus Antonius (not the triumvir) and Lucius Licinius Crassus (not the unofficial triumvir); other friends of them, such as Gaius Iulius Caesar (not the dictator), Sulpicius and Scaevola intervene occasionally.

 At the beginning of the third book, which contains Crassus' exposition, Cicero is hit by a sad memory.
 He expresses all his pain to his brother Quintus Cicero.
 He reminds him that only nine days after the dialogue, described in this work, Crassus died suddenly.
 He came back to Rome the last day of the ludi scaenici (19 September 91 BC), very worried by the speech of the consul Lucius Marcius Philippus.
 He made a speech before the people, claiming the creation of a new council in place of the Roman Senate, with which he could not govern the State any longer.
 Crassus went to the curia (the palace of the Senate) and heard the speech of Drusus, reporting Lucius Marcius Philippus' speech and attacking him.

 In that occasion, everyone agreed that Crassus, the best orator of all, overcame himself with his eloquence.
 He blamed the situation and the abandonment of the Senate: the consul, who should be his good father and faithful defender, was depriving it of its dignity like a robber.
 No need of surprise, indeed, if he wanted to deprive the State of the Senate, after having ruined the first one with his disastrous projects.